MSFOCBA/dhis2-api-requests/README.md

 The following sections deal only with the `request` field of the URL.

+### Exporting data to MS Excel Table
+Sometimes is useful to open the information in an excel table to sort, filter, reorder the colomns or just save the information.
+The steps to do that are the following:

+1. Do the request.
+The information you want to save should be displayed in the web browser.
+2. Right-click on the screen and click on "Save as...".
+Then save the ".xml" somewhere in your computer.
+3. Open the ".xml" file with MS Excel.
+A dialog will be prompted, then choose "XML table".
+A new dialog will appear, just accept it.
+4. Now, you should be able to see a MS Excel table with the information.

 ## Data Elements
 ### List of dataelements with some information (Tally Sheet)
 List all dataelements